-The shuttle was attached to rocket boosters that would separate and fall back to earth before the shuttle left the atmosphere.
+The shuttle was attached to rocket boosters.
+These launched the shuttle into the air.
+The boosters would later separate from the shuttle.
+They would fall back to earth before the shuttle got to space.

 "T-minus 4, 3, 2, 1.
 And we have liftoff!"
-Fire spewed out from under the boosters as they pushed straight up into the sky.
+Fire spewed out from under the boosters.
+They lifted straight up into the sky.

-Together, millions of people watched with us as the shuttle climbed higher and higher into the sky, leaving a cylindrical trail of smoke in its wake.
+Together, millions of people watched with us as the shuttle climbed higher and higher into the sky, leaving a trail of smoke in its wake.